Kia Soul EV running costs, insurance, warranty & tax

-Like its Kia e-Niro sister model, the Kia Soul EV is in insurance group 34, making it a little more expensive to cover than your average internal-combustion-engined family SUV.
+The Kia Soul EV Maxx (the only version sold in the UK) sits in insurance group 30, making it a little more expensive to cover than its e-Niro sister car or your average internal-combustion-engined family SUV.
 For example, a 2.0-litre diesel Kia Sportage in high-spec 4 trim falls into group 29.

 Kia’s seven-year/100,000-mile warranty applies to all of its cars, including its electric offerings and their battery packs.
 The paintwork is covered for five years against corrosion, meanwhile.

-Since it has zero tailpipe emissions, the pure-electric Soul EV is exempt from road tax, and will also enjoy free access to London’s Congestion Charge zone until 2025, not to mention only 1% company-car tax during the 2021/22 financial year.
+Since it has zero tailpipe emissions, the pure-electric Soul EV is exempt from road tax, and will also enjoy free access to London’s Congestion Charge zone until 2025, not to mention only 2% company-car tax.

 In This Review

 - 1VerdictThe Kia Soul EV is the funkier member of the Kia electric-car family: more stylish but less practical than the Kia e-Niro

 - 2Range, battery & chargingThe Kia Soul EV has one of the best driving ranges available at this price, as well with 100kW rapid charging capability